fiercemark/Otus/04_testing/README.md

 2. All 30 tests should be `OK`

 **Integration**
+1. Export REDIS_SERVER_LUNCHER `export REDIS_SERVER_LUNCHER=./tests/integration/start-redis-server.sh`
-1. Run the command `python -m unittest discover -s tests/integration`
+2. Run the command `python -m unittest discover -s tests/integration`
-2. All 3 tests should be `OK`
+3. All 3 tests should be `OK`